Wem

-Wem is a market town in Shropshire, England, 9 mi north of Shrewsbury and 9 mi south of Whitchurch.
+Wem is a market town and civil parish in Shropshire, England, 9 mi north of Shrewsbury and 9 mi south of Whitchurch.

-The name of the town is derived from the Old English wamm, meaning a marsh, as marshy land exists in the area of the town.
-Over time, this form evolved into "Wem".
+The name is derived from the Old English term wamm, meaning "marsh".

-As a caput of a barony and the centre of a large manor and parish Wem was a centre for justice and local government for centuries, and was the headquarters of the North Shropshire District Council until Shropshire became a unitary authority.
+As a caput of a barony and a large manor and parish Wem was a centre for justice and local government for centuries, and the headquarters of the North Shropshire District Council until Shropshire became a unitary authority.
 From the 12th century revisions to the hundreds of Shropshire, Wem was within the North Division of Bradford Hundred until the end of the 19th century.